epsylabs/serverless-builder/docs/integrations/power_tools.md

-# Integrations
-Integrations are bridge between `serverless-builder` and third party libraries.

 ## AWS Lambda Powertools Python
 [AWS Lambda Powertools](https://awslabs.github.io/aws-lambda-powertools-python/latest/) is great tool!
 If you haven't used it yet have a look!
 `serverless-builder` integrates with it in few places